TylerJang27/Scav_Hunt_Extension/README.md

  - url (String/Regex) [1]
     - The URL Regex where the clue should be found.
 Do NOT inclue the https://
  - text (String) [1 or html]
     - The text of the clue leading to the next step.
-Favored over HTML
+Favored over HTML.
+Can use `\n`
  - html (String) [1 or text]
     - An HTML file containing a clue.
 If specified and no text, interact will default to "always"
  - image (String)